-Boar taming has become all the rage in Valheim.
-This otherwise punishing survival and crafting game gives players the ability to tame and breed Boars for infinite Leather and Raw Meat - as long as you keep your piggies well fed!
+Want to learn all about boar taming in Valheim?
+Boar taming is both a fashionable trend and a useful way to obtain infinite Leather and Raw Meat in Valheim.
+This otherwise punishing survival game gives players the ability to tame and breed Boars - as long as you keep your piggies well fed!
 Learn how to do just that with our Valheim Boar taming guide, with extra tips on how to feed and care for your Boars.

-The easiest and best Boar taming method in Valheim is to first build a pen out of wooden Roundpole Fences.
+The first step in Boar taming is to find and trap one or multiple Boars.
+The easiest and best Boar trapping method in Valheim is to first build a pen out of wooden Roundpole Fences.
 It doesn't have to be huge, just a dozen or so fences.
 Leave a gap, because you'll need to lure a boar into the pen.

-So you've trapped the Boar, but how do you tame it?
-To tame a Boar, all you need to do is feed it repeatedly, using either Mushrooms, Carrots, Raspberries, or Blueberries.
+So you've trapped the Boar, but now how do you tame it?
+To tame a Boar, all you need to do is feed it repeatedly, using either Mushrooms, Carrots, Raspberries, or Blueberries - you can find carrot seeds in the Black Forest biome, if you're low on supplies.
 Toss any of these morsels of food onto the ground in front of the Boar by clicking the food in your inventory and then clicking outside of the inventory window.

 Toss the food over the fence and wait for the Boar to eat it.
 You'll see yellow hearts appear around the Boar as it feeds, and if you walk up close to it at this point, you'll see the status of the Boar is "acclimatizing", and there'll be a "Tameness" value which shows how close to tamed the Boar has become.
 Continue feeding the Boar over several days until that percentage reaches 100%, after which the Boar will be fully tamed.